aalto-trafficsense/regular-routes-server/sql_admin/README.md

 Expected to be used:
 * after `create_dudd.sql` to complete the setup
-* after restoring data, in case index- and sequence info did not resurrect from the dump.
+* after restoring data, in case index- and sequence info were not restored from the dump.

-_Note: The script includes a parameter for setting the current last element of the sequence.
-This is by default set to work over an empty table.
-If using `index_dudd.sql` to restore indexes to existing tables, uncomment and modify accordingly.
+_Note: The script includes a parameter for setting the last sequence element for all three tables.
+The script is by default set to work over an empty table, i.e. the number setting entries are commented out.
+If using `index_dudd.sql` to restore indexes to existing tables, uncomment the command and modify the number accordingly.
 The last number can be found with e.g. `SELECT MAX(id) FROM device_data ;`._